nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Shows a list of all contacts in the address book. <br/>

 ##### Sorting contacts : `sort`
-Sorts all contacts and shows the list in alphabetical order. <br/>
+Sorts all contacts permanently and shows the list in alphabetical order. <br/>

 Format: `sort`
 ![result for 'sort'](images/sortscreenshot.png)